Lachlan-Mayne/english-notes/pete r/English.md

 ## Cultural Assumptions Test:
 - Peter Weir is assuming that Truman will remember exactly how she looks
-- Truman likes big bombaclat women
+- Truman likes women (he's not gay)
-- Truman is not a homosexual
-- Truman
+- Men will initiate conversation with women